Skip to main content

 This portable Stanley contains a car battery charger/jumpstarter and a compressor.

-How to Use a Portable Tire Inflator and Air Compressor
+How to Use a Portable Tire Inflator or Air Compressor

-The proper use of a tire inflator or air compressor is key to successfully making sure your tires are safe to drive on.
+Properly using your tire inflator or air compressor is key to making sure your tires are safe to drive on.

-• If the inflator doesn’t have a battery supply, plug it into the 12-volt port in your car.
-This used to be known as the cigarette lighter.
+• If the inflator doesn’t offer battery power, plug it into the 12-volt port in your car.
+(This used to be known as the cigarette lighter.)

 • If the inflator has an on/off switch, turn it on.